The Ruins of Lessylvania Courtesy Library of Congress

 Lee was in for some hard times.
 His beloved Matilda died in 1790.
 While grieving her death Lee devoted nearly all of his time to the couple’s three youngest and surviving children.
 Lee lost interest in everything during his self-imposed exile.
 But ever so gradually Lee came around, going on to serve as governor.
 Sadly, in 1794 Lee also lost 10 year-old Philip to illness.
 By the next year he had married Anne Carter.
 But hardship wasn’t ready to let go of Lee.
 The couple lost their first child, but he was followed by Anne, Smith, Robert and Mildred.
 Lee also struggled with a mounting debt.
 Business deals gone sour and lending money to friends who couldn’t repay sent Lee into a downward spiral.
 In 1809, sick of eluding his debt-collectors Lee turned himself in and was placed in debtor’s prison.
 There he wrote his memoirs which he would live to see published.
 By 1810 Lee was free, but bankrupt.
 The family moved to Alexandria where they hoped to live peacefully.

 While in Baltimore, Lee got in a scrape with a mob.
 They beat him senseless and left him lying in a Maryland street.
 Doctor’s learned of Lee’s identity while tending to the poor man.
 The news made headlines, as Lee began his slow and painful road to recovery.
 Thanks to the rapscallions Lee would never fully recover from his injuries.
 Lee and Anne decided it would be best if he went to the West Indies to recover.
 And he did, but he never stopped dreaming of the day he could return home.
 That day came in February 1818.
 He was sailing home.
 Near Georgia, Lee asked to be let off near the now deceased General Greene’s home.
 Still suffering from illness Light-Horse Harry Lee died there on 25 March 1818.
-He was interned next to Greene.

 Source: Gerson, Noel B. Light-Horse Harry: A biography of Washington’s Great Cavalryman, General Henry Lee